WHY DOES SOLIDARITY MATTER?

 We do not believe that it is possible to guarantee any space is 100% safe, because existing systems of oppressions are so pervasive that the potential for unconscious bias and oppressive behaviour is always present.
 We do however want to keep working to ensure our courses and working environments can be courageous and caring spaces, created on the basis of respect, for people to come together and listen deeply to each other, assume positive intent and take responsibility for what they say, think and feel.
 We want to create space for accountability, vulnerability and transformation.
 We are committing to holding conflict and injustice with love and courage, supporting empowerment and visibility of those experiences that are disregarded in a capitalist, patriarchal, racist and ableist society.

 We want our training centres to become more physically accessible.
 We are working hard on generating the funding to convert one of our training centres to make that happen.
 You can learn more about our centre’s location and facilities here.

 The functioning of our project is based on a solidarity economy, which encourages redistribution of wealth and helps to ensure that economic precarity and background are not obstacles to participation in our courses, by securing funds to support travel costs for participants who can’t afford to travel to our training centres.

 We are committed to holding ongoing reflective work as a team and a wider organisation, to support each other in better understanding and dismantling systems of oppression, including working with our own unconscious biases and power dynamics based on social privileges and lived experiences.

-Finally, we have created an anti-oppression working group to monitor our development in this area, regularly dedicating their time to monitoring, visioning, researching, planning, training and creating materials on anti-oppression.
+Finally, as a team, we are regularly dedicating time to monitoring, visioning, researching, planning, training and creating materials on active solidarity.

-We want to stay responsive to feedback we receive around our anti-oppression practices and ensure we adjust our practices and methods accordingly.
-If you would like to feed something back to our anti-oppression working group, please send an email to: firstname.lastname@example.org
+We want to stay responsive to feedback we receive around our active solidarity practices and ensure we adjust our practices and methods accordingly.
+If you would like to feed something back to us, please send an email to: firstname.lastname@example.org